-Currently, three times as many males are diagnosed with autism as females.
-So what’s different about autistic women and girls?
+Currently, around three times as many males are diagnosed with autism as females.
+So what’s different about Autistic women and girls?

 “The underdiagnosing of women with ASD contributes to the marginalization of females” (Kearns-Miller, 2003)

-The current estimated ratio of autistic boys/men to autistic girls/women is 3:1.
-This ratio has changed over time, but what it tells us now is that autistic women and girls may be underrepresented in diagnosis and prevalence information we have now.
+The current estimated ratio of Autistic boys/men to Autistic girls/women is 3:1.
+This ratio has changed over time, but what it tells us is that Autistic women and girls may be underrepresented in diagnosis and prevalence information we have now.

 There are many reasons women and girls aren’t getting autism diagnoses at the same rate as men and boys, including:

 Autistic girls and women often receive a mental health diagnosis instead of an autism diagnosis.
 This can make it less likely for professionals to consider autism as a potential diagnosis.

 It’s important for Autistic girls to have access to timely and accurate diagnosis, because a delayed or missed diagnosis can have a negative impact on their development, as well as their social and community participation.

 A late diagnosis might mean that an Autistic girl misses out on funding and access to early intervention services, which have been shown to have a very positive effect on child development.